What Is Color Grading? Learn Visual Storytelling for Video Post-Production

 Another stock footage example from VideoHive

 Here’s another stock footage example.
 This already looks pretty good, and it’s got nice contrast, but there are some things that don’t work well.
-For example, the red salt shaker and the red food items are quite saturated and take the focus away from the characters.
+For example, the red shaker and the red food items are quite saturated and take the focus away from the characters.
 Colour grading can help.

 The same stock clip after some colour gradingThe same stock clip after some colour gradingThe same stock clip after some colour grading